 Browser Testing means you test how your website looks and works on a range of different browsers in order to prevent running into problems after your website goes live.

 If you run a Browser report on Google Analytics, you will be able to identify which browsers your website visitors are using.
-From this you can determine which browsers you should be cross-testing.
+From this you can determine which ones you should be cross-testing.

 The most common problem identified when cross-browser testing is the fact that browsers have not been updated by the user.
 Everyone should update their browser when the option is available, otherwise how you see websites can be affected.